grepcats/pizza/README.md

 Program will allow user to change their toppings/size for any pizza at review stage

 Program will take address information for delivery

+Program will allow user to put toppings on half
+Cost based on half with highest number of toppings